agilecatalyst/manifest-suno/draft_opusaiwassi_cocreated.md

 **Fundamentele Papers:**
 - Hinton, G., et al. (2006).
 "A Fast Learning Algorithm for Deep Belief Nets."
 Neural Computation.
 - Vaswani, A., et al. (2017).
 "Attention Is All You Need."
 NIPS.
 - Brown, T., et al. (2020).
-"Language Models are Few-Shot Learners."
+"Language Models Are Few-Shot Learners."
 NIPS.

 **Bewustzijnstheorie:**
 - Chalmers, D. (1995).
 "Facing up to the problem of consciousness."
 Journal of Consciousness Studies.